Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 - Signet Marigold

-2. USING COMPANION PLANTS TO DETER PEST
+2. USING COMPANION PLANTS TO DETER GARDEN PESTS

 Companion plants should be planted both in your garden as well as a border around your garden for best results.